 SAVE WILLIAMSTOWN

-Save Williamstown is a community group representing residents and friends of Williamstown in a fight to preserve the intact heritage of our town into its third century together with the local shipbuilding and maritime industries which have been the lifeblood of Williamstown since the settlement of Melbourne in 1835.
+Save Williamstown is a community group representing residents and friends of Williamstown in a fight to preserve the intact heritage of our town into its third century, together with the local shipbuilding and maritime industries which have been the lifeblood of Williamstown since the settlement of Melbourne in 1835.

 Save Williamstown is not against development.
 Williamstown is a working town as well as a residential suburb and it has always embraced changes since it was first settled almost two centuries ago in 1835.
 Essentially it is a balanced town with development fitting into the unique character of the town and not aiming to dominate.
-Features such as the original road pattern and widths laid out by the Government Surveyor, Robert Hoddle, in the late 1830s are still present and should be retained.
+Features such as the original road pattern and widths laid out by the Government Surveyor, Robert Hoddle, in the late 1830s are still present and should be protected for ever.
 Modern development should respect height and precinct character.

 Save Williamstown knows from communicating with those who live and work here that the unique character is widely appreciated by residents, tourists, local workers and industries and in particular the film industry.
 It is important that new development does not destroy any of the unique character particularly in the starting point of the colony - THE GOVERNMENT SURVEY HERITAGE PRECINCT